falcosecurity/falco/README.md

 as a result, you should have a falco executable in `build/userspace/falco/falco`.

-### (Optional) Install sysdig kernel driver
+### Load latest sysdig kernel module

-If you have a binary version of sysdig installed, the sysdig kernel module is already loaded and can be used by falco.
-Otherwise, you should load the kernel module from the sysdig source directory.
-Assuming you are in the `build` dir, you can install the kernel module via:
+If you have a binary version of sysdig installed, an older sysdig kernel module may already be loaded.
+To ensure you are using the latest version, you should unload any existing sysdig kernel module and load the locally built version.

+Unload any existing kernel module via:

+`$ rmmod sysdig_probe`

+To load the locally built version, assuming you are in the `build` dir, use:

 `$ insmod driver/sysdig-probe.ko`